CSCfi/csc-user-guide/docs/apps/kraken.md

 |16S_SILVA138_k2db| 1 GB |Silva 138 16S data |
 | minikraken_8GB_20200312| 1 GB  |            |

 Using Kraken2 with a large reference database will require plenty on memory.
-For example jobs with the standard Karken2 database require 40 GB of memory.
-Thus Kraken should in practice always be executed as a batch job.
-Below is a sample Karaken job using 4 cores 40 GB of memory and 6 hours or runtime:
+For example, jobs with the standard Kraken2 database require 40 GB of memory.
+Thus, Kraken should in practice always be executed as a batch job.
+Below is a sample Kraken job using 4 cores 40 GB of memory and 6 hours of runtime:

 ```text
 #!/bin/bash -l